pschaeflein/BlogArticles/ImplicitFlow/article.md

 In day 15??, you learned how to call the Graph API from a .NET command line application.
 Today you'll learn to do much the same thing from a web browser.
 There are a couple of big differences:

 * The code will be written in JavaScript or TypeScript, because that's what runs in the browser
-* We'll have to use a different OAuth 2.0 flow, "Implicit Flow" to get the access token for use with Microsoft Graph, because that's the only option in the browser
+* We'll have to use a different OAuth 2.0 flow, "Implicit Flow" to get the access token for use with Microsoft Graph, because again, that's what runs in the browser

 Sometimes fewer choices makes life easier, right?
-That said, you'll still get to choose your flavor:
+That said, there are [four samples](https://github.com/BobGerman/AADsamples/tree/master/implicitFlow) that accompany this article, so you'll still get to choose your flavor:

 <table>
 <tr><th>File</th><th>Description</th></tr>